msulima/msulima.github.io/_posts/2014-05-09-start-a-blog-with-jekyll.markdown

 timezone: Europe/Warsaw
 {% endhighlight %}

-By default there are also some other settings, but they're pretty self-explaining.

 ## First post

-`jekyll new blog` command generated a sample markdown file with some content.
-The easiest way is to rename it and overwrite it's content.
+`jekyll new blog` command generated a sample markdown file with some content in `_posts` directory.
+The simplest solution is to rename it and overwrite it's content.
+Note that posts names must be in `YEAR-MONTH-DAY-title.MARKUP` format.

 I can't tell you what you want to put there, but the syntax is simply: